IMA, Mathematics Teacher Training Scholarship

 • You meet one of the following:

-• Ultimately, secure a training place on an eligible Secondary Mathematics PGCE or unsalaried School Direct mathematics course in England which leads to Qualified Teacher Status (QTS) status for the 2024/25 academic year
+• Secure a training place on an eligible Secondary Mathematics PGCE or unsalaried School Direct mathematics course in England which leads to Qualified Teacher Status (QTS) status for the 2025/26 academic year.

 If you have an overseas degree, please read the advice given on the Applicants With Overseas Degrees page before submitting your application.